kongchenglc/QuantitativeTrading/README.md

 # 📈 Quantitative Trading: Nvidia Stock Prediction 🚀

-The project includes a predictive model that generates trading signals (buy/sell/hold) for Nvidia’s stock based on historical data using an LSTM-based neural network.
+The project includes a predictive model that generates trading signals ( buy / sell / hold ) for Nvidia’s stock based on historical data using an LSTM-based neural network.

 You can run the model directly, and the predicted signal for the next trading day will be displayed in the command line: